dilawar/smoldyn/docs/user/user_manual_python.rst

 options.

 Surface panels definitions list each panel within the surface, including details about the panel location, orientation, and display.
 The sequence of these parameters is hard to remember but is described in the reference section of this manual.
-In this particular case, the statement ``panel sphere 0 0 1 50`` indicates that there should be a single spherical panel (actually a circle because this is a 2D simulation) with its center at the coordinates (0,0).
+In this particular case, the statement ``smoldyn.Sphere(center=[0,0], radius=1, slices=50)``  indicates that there should be a single spherical panel (actually a circle because this is a 2D simulation) with its center at the coordinates (0,0).
 This circle should have radius of 1 and get drawn with 50 straight line segments.
 The front face of this circle is on the outside and the back face is on the inside (this can be reversed by giving the radius with a negative value).

 Compartments